srfoster65/simple_logging_config/docs/api/reference.md

 #### Backup Count Defaults

-If no paramter is provided then the environment variable "SLC_LOG_FILE_BACKUP_COUNT" will be used.
+If no paramter is provided then the environment variable "SLC_BACKUP_COUNT" will be used.
 If no environment variable is defined this default to 5.

 This parameter has no effect if used with a config that does not support rotating file handlers.